danweitzel/webpage/content/home/projects.md

 ### Natural Language Processing and Machine Learning

-"Not News: Provision of Apolitical News in the U.S. News Media" (with Suriyan Laohaprapanon and Gaurav Sood, Preliminary analysis based on over 5k cable news broadcasts can be found on [Github](https://github.com/notnews/notwork_news).)
+"Not News: Provision of Apolitical News in the U.S. News Media" (with Suriyan Laohaprapanon and Gaurav Sood).
+Working paper is available [here](/files/drafts/not_news.pdf), preliminary analysis based on over 5k cable news broadcasts can be found on [Github](https://github.com/notnews/notwork_news).)

-"Democracy: Global, Historical Measures Based on Observables" (with John Gerring, Dan Pemstein, Svend-Erik Skaaning, working paper is available [here](/files/drafts/democracy_draft.pdf))
+"Democracy: Global, Historical Measures Based on Observables" (with John Gerring, Dan Pemstein, Svend-Erik Skaaning).
+Working paper is available [here](/files/drafts/democracy_draft.pdf))